fabioscagliola/NerdyWeirdWords/README.md

 1. People comment on writings
 1. People comment on paragraphs
 1. Writers may enable public comments → they become visible to all the invited readers
-1. If the writer enabled public comments, readers may mark their comments as private (visible to the writer only) or public (visible to all the invited readers)
+1. If writers enabled public comments, readers may mark their comments as private (visible to the writer only) or public (visible to all the invited readers)
-1. Writers and readers engage in threads of comments including reactions
+1. Writers and readers engage in threads of comments

 ### Version 2